 The Cleaning Process

 The medical examination is now complete.
 It is now time to get to work on your teeth.
-The hygienist maybe first performing an oral cancer screening to ensure you’re not in danger of developing cancer.
+The hygienist may first perform an oral cancer screening to ensure you’re not in danger of developing cancer.
 After, your teeth are then in the process of being cleaned.
-Any hard stains, plaque and tartar are removed from the teeth.
+Any hard stains, plaque and tartar, are removed from the teeth.
 They will be inspected for any signs of cavity, decay and bleeding.

 Finally, the professional scale-and-polish procedure begins.
 Scaling is important for the areas of your teeth that you cannot reach with a normal toothbrush.
 This reduces any bacteria forming within these areas.
 Polishing the teeth is more of a cosmetic treatment that helps smooth out your teeth and remove stains.